 In my artistic, musical and research opus thus far, the method I developed dedicated to deaf and hard of hearing, as well as people with various disabilities, from the spectrum of autism and pervasive developmental disorder to people with multiple health problems, under the common name Violinmusic4all, represents one of my most significant life achievements, which in practice proved to be of emotional value to the aforementioned people and it is a precedent in the world that opens a new window into the world of creativity and therapeutic motivation to a population of 70 million deaf and hard of hearing people in Europe alone.

 VIOLINIST / ARTISTIC PROJECT MANAGER

 Violinmusic4all is a method of teaching violin for therapeutic purposes to the deaf and hard of hearing, and people with developmental disabilities.

 This method introduced music to the lives and culture of all participants.
-The only requirement is for all students to desire to learn.
+The only requirement for all students is to have desire to learn new skills.

 Exploring ways in which the body reacts to sound, Renata realized that people can feel the violin and its vibrations regardless of deafness.